-As the Russian used car market continues to expand, especially in relation to its new car market, there’s growing interest among many who would like to break into the market.
-While there’s certainly opportunity, there are a number of complexities that make importing used cars from the United States into Russia much easier said than done.
-Below, we’re going to outline what you’ll need to know, paying particular attention to Russia’s import duties, taxes and fees for used vehicles, which can quickly become prohibitively expensive if you don’t know what you’re doing.
+As the Russian used car market continues to expand, especially in its new car market.
+There’s growing interest among many who would like to break into the market.
+While there’s certainly an opportunity, there are several complexities.
+This makes importing used cars from the United States into Russia much easier said than done.
+Below, we’re going to outline what you’ll need to know, paying particular attention to Russia’s import duties, taxes, and fees for used vehicles, which can quickly become prohibitively expensive if you don’t know what you’re doing.

 Purchasing Used Vehicles at U.S. Online Car Auctions